dopeshot/nextparty.io-frontend/.github/pull_request_template.md

 ## Clean Code
 - [ ] no console.logs
 - [ ] comments exist
+- [ ] no errors in browser console

 # Setup
 (Steps required for the Reviewer to see the changes)